Simbi Mubako

 Simbi Veke Mubako is the former ambassador of Zimbabwe to the United States.
-He graduated with a BA degree in political science and history from Roma College, Lesotho.
+He graduated with a BA degree in political science and history from Roma College, Lesotho, LLB from Trinity College Dublin, M.Phil from the London School of Economics, and a LLM from Harvard Law School.

 Mubako attributed Western opposition to the government of Robert Mugabe as a continued campaign by the British government to colonize Zimbabwe.